 Applying functionals

-One of the basic types of functionals are functions which allow to cause other functions, otherwise, to apply functional argument to its parameters.
-Such functionals name applying or applicative functionals.
+One of the main types of functionals are functions which allow to call other functions, otherwise, to apply functional argument to its parametres.
+Such functionals name applying functionals.

-Applying functionals are related universal Lisp function eval.
-While eval calculates value of the any expression (form), applying functional calculates value of a call of some function.
-Lisp interpreter eval and actually causes applying functional apply at calculation of a call, and apply in turn causes eval at calculation of value of other forms.
+Applying functionals are related universal function Lisp eval.
+While eval calculates value of the arbitrary expression (form), the applying functional calculates value of call of some function.
+Interpreter Lisp eval and actually calls applying functional apply at a call evaluation, and apply in turn calls eval at an evaluation of value of other forms.

-Applying functionals enable to interpret and transform data to the program and to apply it in calculations.
+Applying functionals give the chance to interpret and reduce data in the program and to apply it in evaluations.

 APPLY applies function to the list of arguments

-apply is (in the initial form) function of two arguments from which the first argument represents function which is applied to the elements of the list making the second argument of function apply:
+apply is (in the initial form) function of two arguments from which the first argument represents function which is applied to the units of the list making the second argument of function apply:

 (nil apply obj fn list)